This policy was last modified on 22nd May 2018

-What's On Glasgow only collects personally identifiable information about you (i.e. your name, address etc.) when voluntarily submitted by you via methods such as newsletter sign up or competition entries.
+What's On Glasgow only collects personally identifiable information about you (i.e. your name, address etc.) when voluntarily submitted by you via our newsletter sign up or when you enter a competition.

 What's On Glasgow may use the information provided by you to send you information about events which we believe may be of interest to you.
-This will only involve contacting you by email.
+This will ONLY involve contacting you by email and ONLY when you have authorised us to do so by signing up to our weekly newsletter.

 We do not give or sell personal information about you to third parties.

 The What's On Glasgow website does contain links to other sites and whilst we make every effort to only link to sites that share our standards, we cannot be held responsible for the contents and privacy policies of such sites.

 What is a Cookie?

-Cookies are little files that websites put on your device to make visits quicker, easier and more relevant.
-Some cookies are essential for websites to work and others remember things about you to give you a better, more enjoyable experience online.
+Cookies are small text-based files that websites put on your device to make visits quicker, easier and more relevant.
+Some cookies are essential for websites to work and others remember things about you to give you a better and more enjoyable experience online.

 Cookies may be set by the website you are visiting ('first party cookies') or they may be set by other websites who run content on the page you are viewing ('third party cookies').